MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-multiple-regions.md

 1. Type **Windows Server 2016 Datacenter**, and then select the **Windows Server 2016 Datacenter** result.
 1. In **Windows Server 2016 Datacenter**, verify that the deployment model is **Resource Manager**, and then select **Create**.

-The following table shows the settings for these two machines:
+The following table shows the settings for the two machines:

 | Setting | Value |
 | --- | --- |